 We have all heard the saying "practice makes perfect".
 That is true with most things in life, and it's true when it comes to baking pies as well.
 As a professional baker, I know that the more you bake (especially when it comes to pies), the more tips and tricks you learn along the way.
 The pies I make today are much prettier and with fewer failures than the ones I made when I first started baking.
 After making more than a thousand pies over the last 12 years, I've certainly picked up a few tricks that have worked for me.
 And, I think they'll work for anyone eager to perfect the art of pie-making.

 Within the recipes on my site, you'll already find many tips and tricks.
 However, I often hesitate to be too specific in a recipe and to call for too many additional steps that I personally use when baking pies (such as a mandatory overnight rest for pie dough).
-This is because it can be confusing for readers when you include too many details in a recipe.
+This is because it can confuse readers when you include too many details in a recipe.

 Read the Recipe, Twice

 This tip is number one on the list for a reason.
-I understand this is such a common suggestion, but it needs to be reiterated: read the recipe twice through and make sure you understand it properly before beginning.
+I understand this is such a common suggestion, but it needs to be reiterated: read the recipe twice and ensure you understand it properly before beginning.

 I can't tell you the number of times I've had readers reach out to me and share how they mistakenly messed up the recipe, and it turns out they didn't take the time to fully understand the recipe before beginning.
 Don't believe me?
 Check out the comments on this Apple Pie Filling recipe, where readers have swapped out a crucial ingredient with terrible results (they used apple cider vinegar instead of fresh apple cider).